Cambodia: Vietnamese occupation and transition (1979–1992)

-Peace efforts began in Paris in 1989 under the State of Cambodia, culminating two years later in October 1991 in a Paris Comprehensive Peace Settlement.
+Peace efforts began in Paris in 1989 under the State of Kampuchea, culminating two years later in October 1991 in a Paris Comprehensive Peace Settlement.
 The UN was given a mandate to enforce a ceasefire and deal with refugees and disarmament known as the United Nations Transitional Authority in Cambodia (UNTAC).

-Kingdom (1993–)
+Kingdom (1993–present)

 In 1993, the monarchy was restored with Norodom Sihanouk reinstated as King, and the first post-war election was coordinated by UNTAC.
 The election was won by FUNCINPEC led by Sihanouk's son Ranariddh in a hung parliament.
-A power-sharing agreement was agreed with Ranariddh and Hun Sen of the Cambodian People's Party both simultaneously being co-Prime Ministers after the CPP threatened to secede part of the country if power was fully transferred to FUNCINPEC.
-The stability established following the conflict was shaken in 1997 by a coup d'état led by the co-Prime Minister Hun Sen, who ousted Ranariddh and other parties represented in the government and consolidated power for CPP.
-After its government was able to stabilize under Sen, Cambodia was accepted into the Association of Southeast Asian Nations (ASEAN) on 30 April 1999.
+A power-sharing agreement was agreed with Ranariddh and Hun Sen of the Cambodian People's Party both simultaneously being co-PMs after the CPP threatened to secede part of the country if power was fully transferred to FUNCINPEC.
+The stability established following the conflict was shaken in 1997 by a coup d'état led by the co-PM Hun Sen, who ousted Ranariddh and other parties represented in the government and consolidated power for CPP.
+After its government was able to stabilise under Sen, Cambodia was accepted into the Association of Southeast Asian Nations (ASEAN) on 30 April 1999.
 Norodom Sihamoni was crowned Cambodia's king in 2004 after his father Sihanouk's abdication.

-During the 1990s and 2000s, reconstruction efforts progressed which led to some political stability through a multiparty democracy under a constitutional monarchy although Sen's rule has been marred by human rights abuses and corruption.
-Cambodia's economy grew rapidly in the 2000s and 2010s, and it received considerable investment and infrastructure development support from China as part of its Belt and Road Initiative.
+During the 1990s and 2000s, reconstruction efforts progressed which led to some political stability through a multiparty democracy under a constitutional monarchy, although Sen's rule has been marred by human rights abuses and corruption.
+The Cambodian economy grew rapidly in the 2000s and 2010s, and it received considerable investment and infrastructure development support from China as part of its Belt and Road Initiative.

 Anti-government protests supporting opposition party CNRP followed the 2013 general election.